ember-learn/ember-blog/content/ember-4-0-released.md

 ---

 Today the Ember project is releasing version 4.0 of Ember.js, Ember Data, and Ember CLI.
-This major version bump focuses the framework by removing long-deprecated APIs and support for legacy platforms.
+Ember's 4.0 release focuses the framework by removing long-deprecated APIs and support for legacy platforms.
+This blog post will help you understand how to upgrade and navigate any breaking changes.

 Although [Ember "Octane"](https://emberjs.com/editions/octane/) APIs have been the default for new applications since Ember 3.15, the framework has continued